 Different concepts or different conceptions?
-The scope of "information" Is information monosemous (one mng) E.g., structure (OED): The mutual relation of the constituent parts or elements of a whole as determining its peculiar nature or character ...ambiguous? (several words, diff. meanings) bank, duck, etc. ...polysemous (one word, several related mngs) E.g., gossip (activity, person, content); terror (emotion, that which elicits emotion, activity...); news (Did you hear the /listen to the ?")
+The scope of "information" Is information monosemous (one mng) E.g., structure (OED): The mutual relation of the constituent parts or elements of a whole as determining its peculiar nature or character ... ambiguous? (several words, diff. meanings) bank, duck, etc. ...polysemous (one word, several related mngs) E.g., gossip (activity, person, content); terror (emotion, that which elicits emotion, activity...); news (Did you hear the \\\/listen to the \\\?")
 "Consider for example the proceedings that we call "games".
 I mean board-games, card-games, ball-games, Olympic games, and so on.
 What is common to them all? ... if you look at them you will not see something that is common to all, but similarities, relationships, and a whole series of them at that."
-Ludwig Wittgenstein, Philosophical Investigations Cf prototype theory: furniture, lie, etc. (more on this next week...)

-Dimensions of variation in conceptions of Information Popular (folkloric) vs. technical/scientific conceptions of information - but lines are fuzzy - "Information" as a category of everyday discourse Can you give me some information about dehumidifiers? - "Information" in public discourse & policy, education, journalism - "Information" as a theoretical notion in philosophy, information theory, CS, cognitive science & linguistics, informatics, economics, political science, public policy, business & management, etc. - "Information" as a theoretical notion in genetics, biology, physics, etc.
+Ludwig Wittgenstein, Philosophical Investigations (more on this next week...)
+Dimensions of variation in conceptions of information Popular (folkloric) vs. technical/scientific conceptions of information - but lines are fuzzy - "Information" as a category of everyday discourse Can you give me some information about dehumidifiers? - "Information" in public discourse & policy, education, journalism (~haves/have nots; ~ technology, etc.) - "Information" as a theoretical notion in philosophy, information theory, CS, cognitive science & linguistics, informatics, economics, political science, public policy, business & management, etc. - "Information" as a theoretical notion in genetics, biology, physics, etc. - ... and each influences the others...